 Event and meeting planners go to great lengths to ensure their events are not the same cookie-cutter gatherings that everyone is used to attending.
-They want their event to stand out and be a truly enjoyable experience for guests.
-This is especially important for non-profit associations, who might be using the event as an opportunity to attain new members and raise money for the organization.
+Most planners want their events to stand out and be a truly enjoyable experience for all of their attendees.
+This is especially important for non-profit associations, which might be using the event as an opportunity to attain new members and increase revenue for the organization.

-Space and Configuration
+Space & Configuration

-This is very important as you want to be sure the space is the right size for your group and provides enough flexibility to accommodate more or less guests than planned.
-You also want to pay attention to the configuration of the space to be sure it will flow openly without separating your guests.
+Choosing the right space and configuration for your venue is very important.
+You want to be sure the space is the right size for your group and that it provides enough flexibility to accommodate more or fewer guests than planned.
+Pay attention to the layout of the space to be sure you can set up an open flow without separating your guests.

-AV and Lighting Capabilities
+AV (Audio/Visual) & Lighting Capabilities

-Location and Ambiance
+Location & Ambiance

-Quality of Food
+Quality of the Food

-Parking and Accessibility
+Parking & Accessibility